tompollard/tableone/README.rst

 Introduction
 ------------

-Package for producing Table 1 in medical research papers, inspired by the R package of the same name.
+tableone is a package for producing Table 1 in medical research papers, inspired by the R package of the same name.
+A demo Jupyter Notebook is available at: https://github.com/tompollard/tableone/blob/master/tableone.ipynb

 Installation
 ------------